Self-incompatibility: Cryptic self-incompatibility (CSI)

-Cryptic self-incompatibility (CSI) exists in a limited number of taxa (for example, there is evidence for CSI in Silene vulgaris, Caryophyllaceae).
-In this mechanism, the simultaneous presence of cross and self pollen on the same stigma, results in higher seed set from cross pollen, relative to self pollen.
-However, as opposed to 'complete' or 'absolute' SI, in CSI, self-pollination without the presence of competing cross pollen, results in successive fertilization and seed set; in this way, reproduction is assured, even in the absence of cross-pollination.
+Cryptic self-incompatibility (CSI) is not a single 'mechanism,' but the term ascribed to an amalgamation of phenomena involved in reducing the relative seed set by self compared with non-self pollen.
+Specifically, CSI is invoked when the simultaneous presence of non-self and self pollen on the same pistil, results in higher seed set from non-self pollen, relative to self pollen.
+Controversially, because it stands in contrast to the standard definition of SI, in CSI phenomena, self-pollination without the presence of competing cross pollen, results in successive fertilization and seed set.
 CSI acts, at least in some species, at the stage of pollen tube elongation, and leads to faster elongation of cross pollen tubes, relative to self pollen tubes.
 The cellular and molecular mechanisms of CSI have not been described.

-The strength of a CSI response can be defined, as the ratio of crossed to selfed ovules, formed when equal amounts of cross and self pollen, are placed upon the stigma; in the taxa described up to this day, this ratio ranges between 3.2 and 11.5.
+The index commonly used to estimate the strength of a CSI employs the ratio of crossed to selfed ovules formed when equal amounts of non-self and self pollen are placed upon the stigma.
+In the taxa described as CSI, this ratio ranges widely (3.2 to 11.5).